grapestone5321/robond-localization/README.md

 5. Document your work.
 You could use this Writeup Template.

+## Robot Model: Basic Setup
+As a roboticist or a robotics software engineer, building your own robots is a very valuable skill and offers a lot of experience in solving problems in the domain.
+Often, there are limitations around building your own robot for a specific task, especially related to available resources or costs.

+That's where simulation environments are quite beneficial.
+Not only do you have freedom over what kind of robot you can build, but you also get to experiment and test different scenarios with relative ease and at a faster pace.
+For example, you can have a simulated drone to take in camera data for obstacle avoidance in a simulated city, without worrying about it crashing into a building!

+You previously learned about the Unified Robot Description Format (URDF) in Term-1.
+In this section, you will build a very basic mobile robot model by creating its own URDF file!

 ## Recap
 You have done a great job so far with this project and hopefully learned a lot to be able to create your own projects for other robotics tasks!
 Let’s quickly recap what you covered in this project lesson -